 What Is a Network Administrator?

-Depending on the size of the company, network administrators might be responsible for supporting the desktop computers as well as other networked devices.
+Depending on the size of the organization, network administrators might be responsible for supporting the desktop computers as well as other networked devices.
 Network administrators must have a thorough understanding of switches, routers and networked communications.
 Network administrators ensure the smooth operation of the network and address any problems that arise.

 IT Career Paths: How to Get into IT Support